chef/kitchen-vcenter/README.md

  - `targethost` - Host on which the new virtual machine should be created.
 If not specified then the first host in the cluster is used.
  - `folder` - Folder into which the new machine should be stored.
 If specified the folder _must_ already exist.
  - `resource_pool` - Name of the resource pool to use when creating the machine.
-Will search first pool by default, can use value 'Resources' for none
+Will search first pool by default, can use value 'Resources' for none.
  - `clone_type` - Type of clone, will default to "full" to create complete copies of template.
-Needs a VM as template parameter, if "linked" clone desired
+Needs a VM as template parameter, if "linked" clone desired.

 ## Contributing